anovado/React_Project_MlakuMlaku/README.md

 The idea of this project is to help user get clothing recommendation based on their holiday destination.

+The features of this project are:
+- User Login and Registration
+- Search products from location
+- Get all recommended product based on the destination's weather
+- Show an HD image of the destination
+- Filter results based on gender, type of clothing, price, and rating

 This project uses 3 APIs:
 | No | API |
 | --- | -------- |